Google Translate for Android Updates Add Image Translation

 You can get the update on your phone by opening the Play Store or by going to the Play Website and installing or updating it there.

-Posted on August 9, 2012, in Android, Applications, Google, Phones, Tablets and tagged Android, Google, handwriting, language, Play, Play Store, speech, tablet, Translation, Updates.
+Posted on August 9, 2012, in Android, Applications, Archive, Google, Phones, Tablets and tagged Android, Google, handwriting, language, Play, Play Store, speech, tablet, Translation, Updates.
 Bookmark the permalink.
 Leave a Comment.